-When expenses anticipated by a family could be defined as either health and medical care or disability assistance expenses, the PHA will consider them health and medical care expenses unless it is clear that the expenses are incurred exclusively to enable a person with disabilities to work.
+When expenses anticipated by a family could be defined as either medical or disability assistance expenses, the PHA will consider them medical expenses unless it is clear that the expenses are incurred exclusively to enable a person with disabilities to work.

 6-II.F.
-CHILDCARE EXPENSE DEDUCTION
+CHILD CARE EXPENSE DEDUCTION

-HUD defines child care expenses at 24 CFR 5.603(b) as "amounts anticipated to be paid by the family for the care of children under 13 years of age (including foster children) during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further his or her education and only to the extent such amounts are not reimbursed.
-The amount deducted shall reflect reasonable charges for childcare.
-In the case of childcare necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income."
+HUD defines child care expenses at 24 CFR 5.603(b) as "amounts anticipated to be paid by the family for the care of children under 13 years of age during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further his or her education and only to the extent such amounts are not reimbursed.
+The amount deducted shall reflect reasonable charges for child care.
+In the case of child care necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income."